Pigi-bytes/PigiTube/README.md

 So we delete audio.mp4, video.mp4 and rename final.mp4 with the right file name (without special characters and with a suffix if necessary) and now we have :
 > Temp\YourVideoWithoutSpecialChracterSuffixe.mp4

-We copy that were you want it to be, and it done.
+We copy that where you want i t to be, and it is done.
+X

 # CODECS_&_Formats